agnieszka95/task/README.md

 ## Task 4 - Configure HPA for those two applications that you have dockerized

 **Prerequisites**
-PHP and Golang applications deployed as Kubernetes Deployments. kubectl configured with access to your EKS cluster.
+  - PHP and Golang applications deployed as Kubernetes Deployments

 **Create HPAs**
   - Create HPA resources for PHP application:

 ```
 apiVersion: autoscaling/v2beta2
 kind: HorizontalPodAutoscaler